• About Us

 Town: Bhagamandala

-The closest airport is Mangalore which is about 194 kilometres away.
-Bangalore airport is about 310 kilometres away.
-You can reach Mysore station which is about 160 kilometres from here.
+The closest airport to Talakaveri is Mangalore which is about 149 km away.
+Bangalore airport is about 297.3 km away.
+You can reach Mysore station which is about 161 km from here.

-From Mysore if you wish to go on road the route would be: Mysore – Hunsur- Periyapatna-Bylekuppe-Koppa-Kushal Nagara-Cauvery Nishadharma – Hosakote – Suntikoppa – Madikeri- Abey Falls-Bhagamandala-Talacauvery
+By road from Mysore the route would be: Mysore – Hunsur- Periyapatna-Bylekuppe-Koppa-Kushal Nagara-Cauvery Nishadharma – Hosakote – Suntikoppa – Madikeri- Abey Falls-Bhagamandala-Talacauvery

 Also See: